 - Sustainability in supply chains – Prof. Marcio D'Agosto (UFRJ, Brazil) and Dr. Lino Marujo (UFRJ, Brazil)

-- SCM for food and agri-business – Dr. Christopher Mejía (MIT CTL, U.S.), Prof. Claudia Antonini (UTEC, Peru) and Prof. José Larco (UTEC, Peru) and Dr. Vinicius Picanço Rodrigues (Insper, Brazil)
+- SCM for food and agri-business – Dr. Christopher Mejía (MIT CTL, U.S.), Prof. Claudia Antonini (UTEC, Peru), Prof. José Larco (UTEC, Peru) and Dr. Vinicius Picanço Rodrigues (Insper, Brazil)

 - Logistics 4.0 and Digital Transformation - Prof. Martín Tanco and Prof. Daniel Jurburg (UM, Uruguay)

-- Innovation in education related to SCM – Dr. David Salinas (Monterrey Tech, Mexico) and Prof. Agatha da Silva (UPB, Bolivia)
+- Innovation in education related to SCM – Dr. David Salinas (Aston University, U.K.) and Prof. Agatha da Silva (UPB, Bolivia)

-- SCM for micro and small firms – Dr. Cansu Tayaksi and Dr. Josué Velázquez (MIT CTL, U.S.)
+- SCM for micro and small firms – Dr. Josué Velázquez (MIT CTL, U.S.)

-- Student Paper Competition – Prof. Claudio Cunha (USP, Brazil), Dr. Ximena Cordova (USFQ, Ecuador), Prof. Daniel Jurburg (UM, Uruguay), Prof. Agatha da Silva (UPB, Bolivia), Prof. Michelle Rodríguez (UP, Peru) and Dr. Cipriano Santos (Gurobi Optimization, U.S.)
+- Student Paper Competition – Prof. Claudio Cunha (USP, Brazil), Dr. Ximena Cordova (USFQ, Ecuador), Prof. Daniel Jurburg (UM, Uruguay), Prof. Agatha da Silva (UPB, Bolivia) and Prof. Michelle Rodríguez (UP, Peru)

 View the complete conference program committee by subject area specialty.

 Authors could later submit a full paper/chapter version (in English), as the scientific committee will discuss with recognized, indexed journals to organize special refereed issues on Logistics and SCM for Latin America and the Caribbean, as well as other emerging regions.
-The scientific committee plans to edit an indexed book with ISBN/ISSN from a recognized editorial house.
+The scientific committee aims to edit an indexed book with ISBN/ISSN from a recognized editorial house.

 All submissions will be assessed considering: